 More To Come

-We planted 15 acres of pasture seed in autumn 2018 and have been fertilizing our previously-planted pasture with chicken manure (from our chickens) for the past two years.
-When the grass is ready, and not before, we will be adding sheep, cows, and possibly goats to the farm.
+We planted an additional 15 acres of pasture in autumn 2018 and have been fertilizing our previously-planted pasture with chicken manure (from our chickens) for the past two years.
+When the grass is ready, and not before, we will be adding sheep, cows, geese, and possibly goats to the farm.
 If you'd like us to keep you informed of when we plan to have additional meats and other products available, sign up for our newsletter or send us an email to email@example.com